 In addition to looking at how nature symbolizes certain aspects of our souls, we can look at art and artificiality as other out-picturings.
-Everything in the material world can be seen as a symbol of inner attitudes, if we just look through this lens.
+We can see everything in the material world as a symbol of inner attitudes, if we just look through this lens.
 It’s not really languages that are a barrier between people.
 These are a symbol of something more profound.
 If we knock down the inner barriers, the outer ones will come down on their own.

 Yes, we have a long way to go.
 But hey, we’ve also come a long way.
 Walls have come down.
-This reflects the way that some of our inner defenses, which are so destructive for us, have been removed.
+This reflects the way that we have removed some of our inner defenses, which are so destructive for us.
 Outer destruction of walls in the world has supported the destruction of our walls within, as well.
 And the more we continue to dismantle these inner defense mechanisms—which cause so darn much damage to a person—the more we contribute to better world conditions in every possible way.

 In the passage on the Tower of Babel, there is a reference to people trying to build the tower so high it would reach heaven.
 Of course, no such luck.
 But isn’t that just what we’re doing when we try to be so perfect?
 Our insides are like battlefields but nonetheless, we think it would be a good idea to try to appear as though we are perfect.
 Such superiority is a complete mismatch for our present inner state.